waltligon/orangefs/doc/pvfs2-ha-heartbeat-v2.md

 active server nodes and an arbitrary number of passive spare nodes.
 Spare nodes are not required unless you wish to avoid performance degradation upon failure.
-As configured in this document, PVFS will be able to tolerate $\lceil ((N/2)-1) \rceil$ node failures, where N is the number of nodes present in the Heartbeat cluster including spares.
+As configured in this document, PVFS will be able to tolerate \(\lceil ((N/2)-1) \rceil\) node failures, where N is the number of nodes present in the Heartbeat cluster including spares.
 Over half of the nodes must be available in order to reach a quorum and decide if another node has failed.

 Heartbeat can be configured to monitor IP connectivity, storage hardware